AlexeyYakovlev1/lizardt/README.md

 ### ```t()```:
 - **Description**
 Designed to create an element on which work will take place.
-When we use **list**, we refer to the list of elements
+When we use **list**, we refer to the list of elements.
+To refer to an element write a string in "[]".
+If you want to work with a string, then write without "[]"
 - **Return**
 lizardt object
 - **Arguments**